 7. Have particular competence, knowledge, and skill for designing an investment plan

-- Have particular competence, knowledge, and skill for other types of financial advice
+8. Have particular competence, knowledge, and skill for product advice

 The Code Committee

 The Code Working Group is appointed by the Minister of Commerce to write and periodically review the financial advice Code of Conduct.
 Once the Financial Services Legislation Amendment Bill becomes law, the Code Working Group will become the Code Committee.

 The Code of Conduct must contain standards of: